emecell/training/README.md

 training
 ========

-A place to stash notes for training sessions.
+A place to stash notes for training sessions and assorted mind-meld topics.